Full participation by employee reps in policy making

-Brown’s Big Idea — and it was one — was the idea that changes to policy within the company was of interest to all employees.
-Managerial decisions about implementing policy were not of interest to employees: they wished, in his words, “that their manager would just get on with it.”
+Brown’s Big Idea — and it was one — was coming to understand that Employee Participation and Workplace Democracy really needed to be limited to changes of policy within the company, which was of interest to all employees, and that giving employees a true voice in policy decisions increases morale, productivity and the strength of the management culture.
+Managerial decisions about implementing policy were not of large interest to employees: they wished, in his words, “that their manager would just get on with it.”

 The key difference is that policy changes are about values.
 Value changes fall outside of the realm of “managerial decisions”, and fall more within the issues of the society at large and the multiple stakeholders represented within the firm.
 Remember that corporations exist not because they have to but because society gives them existence.
 This is explicit in much of the original legal reasoning and continues today.